Benign Paroxysmal Positional Vertigo (BPPV) is one of the most common causes of vertigo. BPPV stands for:

 At least a half of all cases will get better without treatment though this may take months.
 As BPPV is basically a mechanical disorder, drugs have no effect and should be avoided.
 Most cases that do not resolve rapidly can now be relieved by the appropriate Particle Repositioning Manoeuvre; of which the most commonly performed is the Epley manoeuvre which offers instant relief of symptoms in nine out of 10 patients.

-If membership isn’t for you, please consider making a donation to support our work and help us continue to supporting people affected by BPPV and other vestibular conditions.
+If membership isn’t for you, please consider making a donation (click 'donate' below) to support our work and help us continue supporting people affected by BPPV and other vestibular conditions.

 Add a donation to your basket and help change someone's life